 Many professional programs prefer or require a bachelor's degree, so you should plan to complete an undergraduate major as well as the prerequisites of the professional program in which you are interested.
 In all cases, your choice of major does not affect your chances of admission to a professional program; choose a major in which you are interested, with coursework you enjoy.

 UW's School of Pharmacy offers a Pharm.D. degree.
-Students pursuing pre-pharmacy complete two college years of prerequisites and then apply to the program, which is four years long (NOTE: these requirements may increase soon).
 UW also has a master's degree program in occupational therapy and a doctoral degree in physical therapy; students interested in applying to these programs must complete a number of prerequisite undergraduate courses, but can complete any undergraduate major.

-Although there are no schools of osteopathic medicine, optometry, or podiatry in the state, UW students can complete the prerequisites and apply to schools in other states.
-The book Careers in Health Care, by Barbara Swanson, covers nearly every allied health area from anesthesiologist's assistant to surgical technologist.
-Copies are available at the undergraduate library.
+Although there are no schools of optometry or podiatry in the state, UW students can complete the prerequisites and apply to schools in other states.

 Health care students dedicate themselves to improving the lives of others by alleviating human suffering—one person at a time.
 They listen, investigate, and help us understand ourselves and our bodies better.
 They search for answers—in the rhythm of our hearts, the patterns of our speech, even the composition of our blood.
 They ensure that the places we live and work will not harm us.
 They listen to how we speak and even to how we hear.
 They help us walk again.
 Sometimes they save our lives.